What are the requirements for salvation

 To be saved, we must “GROW in grace and in the knowledge of our Lord and savior Jesus Christ” (2 Peter 3:18), from just some faith “until we all attain to the unity of faith [become united with Jesus… not attached to sin]… to mature manhood [a mature saving faith]” (Ephesians 4:13).
 Then we can accept Jesus’ sanctifying grace He died to give us, and not reject it from still being attached to our will–which are our sins and the world we desire–and not Our Savior.

 Yes, for by “grace you have been saved through [TRUE] faith” (Ephesians 2:8).

 What is True Faith?

-True faith in Jesus is: when we grow in love and faith/trust to believe so greatly that Jesus is Lord, that He is The Way to Heaven, that we let go of our will and are willing to do or suffer anything to follow (obey/love) Him and have true sorrow for every sin if we fail.
+True faith in Jesus is when we grow in faith/trust to believe so greatly that Jesus is Lord, that He is The Way to Heaven, that we are willing to do or suffer anything, even death, so to follow/OBEY HIM.

 This means true faith–true belief in Christ–is when we have true love for God which gives us true sorrow for our sins.

 But there is much involved in each of those truths, which makes acquiring them quite hard.
 Remember, “the road is HARD that leads to Life” (Matthew 7:14).
 But each truth is broken down in a helpful list below, so we can more clearly understand what we need to accept God’s saving mercy so we can Live.

 The Requirements of Salvation (True Belief in Christ):

 TRUE LOVE FOR GOD–to truly love God above all and desire nothing but Him and His will, we must have: